tariqul-islam/OOS_UMAP/README.md

 # OOS_UMAP
-Out of Sample Embedding in UMAP.
+Improving Out-of-Sample Embedding in UMAP

 This repository contains the code of our paper: